Procedure: Transfer between registered providers (release for student visa holders)

 - The outcome of the request is advised to the student within 10 working days of lodgement of the complete application.

 - ASQO place all requests from students for a release and the assessment of, and decision regarding, the request on the student's electronic file and retains these documents on file for at least two years after the overseas student ceases to be a student of the University.

 Students seeking to transfer to ANU

-- Within 20 working days after being notified of the decision not to release a student, the student may lodge a written appeal addressed to the Assistant Registrar, Division of Student Administration, addressing the reason(s) for the decision not to provide a release letter.
+- Within 20 working days after being notified of the decision not to release a student, the student may lodge a written appeal addressed to the Head, ASQO, Division of Student Administration and Academic Services (DSAAS), addressing the reason(s) for the decision not to provide a release letter.

 - The appeal is submitted to firstname.lastname@example.org.

-- The Assistant Registrar considers the request and advises the student of the outcome within 7 working days of the decision being made.
+- The Head, ASQO considers the request and advises the student of the outcome within seven working days of the decision being made.

-- Within 20 working days after the decision of the Assistant Registrar being notified to the student, a student may lodge an appeal to the Registrar, Division of Student Administration on procedural grounds only.
+- Within 20 working days after the decision of the Head, ASQO being notified to the student, a student may lodge an appeal to the Registrar, DSAAS on procedural grounds only.